jwodder/txtble/README.rst

 - Rows can be passed as lists or `dict`\ s
 - ANSI color aware
 - Unicode fullwidth & combining character aware
-- Left-align, center, and right-align individual columns
+- Control the horizontal (left, center, & right) and vertical (top, middle, & bottom) alignment of text
 - Customize characters used for drawing borders
 - Toggle inter-row, inter-column, and outer borders
 - Set the value used to fill out ragged rows